AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

       follows that of Maestro :raw-latex:`\cite{maestro:III}`

    #. external sources : users can define problem-specific sources
-      in the file.
-Sources for the different equations in the conservative state vector, :math:`{\bf U}`, are indexed using the integer keys defined in meth_params_module (e.g., URHO).
+      in the ext_src_?d.f90 file.
+Sources for the different equations in the conservative state vector, :math:`\Ub`, are indexed using the integer keys defined in meth_params_module (e.g., URHO).

-      This is most commonly used for external heat sources (see the problem setup) for an example.
+      This is most commonly used for external heat sources (see the toy_convect problem setup) for an example.
 But most problems will not use this.

-   #. [] diffusion : thermal diffusion can be
+   #.
+[DIFFUSION] diffusion : thermal diffusion can be
       added in an explicit formulation.
 Second-order accuracy is achieved by averaging the time-level :math:`n` and :math:`n+1` terms, using the same predictor-corrector strategy described here.